fogus/spiel/pyramidenspiel/montauk/README.markdown

 ![playerboard](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/montauk/graphics/play-area.png)

 From a treehouse set, give each player all of the pyramids of two colors (i.e. two trios each).
-The fifth color is not used.
+The black pyramids are kept off to the side and are used as *null* markers.

 Setup
 -----